 In most cases, the student will continue full time enrollment during the half semester or semester period.
 In some cases, depending on the coursework appropriate to the stage of the academic program, reduction to part-time enrollment may be more appropriate.
 This will require careful consultation, to ensure that the implications for academic progress, visa status, loan eligibility and deferment, and other issues have been thoroughly examined in advance.

-Male or female parents of a newly born baby or a newly adopted child who are full time graduate students are eligible for this accomodation.
+Male or female parents of a newly born baby or a newly adopted child who are full time graduate students are eligible for this accommodation.
 In the case of two graduate student parents, there would be a limit of one accommodation per family.
 It is expected that the accommodation will be used only once during the student's time at Baylor, but special situations may be negotiated on a case by case basis.

 The accommodation may be taken for a full or half semester.